-(a) Walls greater than 200 mm thick.

-- (b) Any part of a wall structure where tension exceeds the tensile capacity of the concrete under the design ultimate loads.
-When considering design actions due to earthquake, the determination of whether or not a wall horizontal cross-section is subject to tension shall be based on a lateral analysis undertaken using a structural ductility factor (μ) of 1.00 and a structural performance factor (S_p) of 0.77. - (c) Walls designed for two-way buckling [based on Clauses 11.4(b) or 11.4(c)]. - (d) Walls exceeding 12 metres in unsupported height.
+- (a) Walls greater than 200 mm thick. - (b) Any part of a wall structure where tension exceeds the tensile capacity of the concrete under the design ultimate loads.
+When considering design actions due to earthquake, the determination of whether or not a wall horizontal cross-section is subject to tension shall be based on a lateral analysis undertaken using a structural ductility factor $(\mu)$ of 1.00 and a structural performance factor $(S_p)$ of 0.77. - (c) Walls designed for two-way buckling [based on Clauses 11.4(b) or 11.4(c)]. - (d) Walls exceeding 20 metres in total height or with slenderness ratios of greater than 20